Marina-28/push_swap/README.md

 pa
 %>
 ```
-> Of course, you can enter any integer numbers
+> Of course, you can enter any integers
 ___

 # Checker